 R510-4.
 Annual Review

 4.1.
 The Board shall annually review price competitive tuition data including: comparisons with national and regional tuition and fee data, institutional cost data, median income statistics, average student debt load data, general and course fee data, and other affordability factors the Board identifies to determine if tuition adjustments are necessary to maintain fairness and price competitiveness.

 4.2.
-Under the direction of the Regent Audit Subcommittee, the USHE internal auditor will select one or more institution’s tuition adjustment proposals to verify accuracy, integrity, and reliability of the data provided to the Board of Regents at the end of the associated fiscal year.
+Under the direction of the Board Audit Subcommittee, the USHE internal auditor will select one or more institution’s tuition adjustment proposals to verify accuracy, integrity, and reliability of the data provided to the Board of Higher Education at the end of the associated fiscal year.

 R510-5.
 Tuition Cost Ratios